 As explained in a training post from PetMD, “praising your dog is a super-easy way to let him know that you appreciate his good behavior.”
 It’s also a great way to show a new dog that you’re worth getting to know.
-A simple “hello, good dog!” paired with appropriate body language can go a long way towards making a dog feel comfortable.
+A simple “Hello, good dog!” paired with appropriate body language can go a long way towards making a dog feel comfortable.

+The way you speak has the most meaning for dogs.
 For nervous dogs who need more time to warm up to people, a soft, gentle murmur can put them at ease.
 Skip the baby talk and simply share a few kind words with them in a quiet, normal tone of voice.
 Even if they don’t understand every word you say, they’ll respond to your intonation.
-The way you speak has the most meaning for dogs.

 Now, I’m not saying you need to bribe a dog to win their affection.
 But treats, toys, and playtime all help to form and reinforce the bond between people and dogs.

 Of course, the way to many dog’s hearts is through their stomach—or, more accurately, their nose!
 Many dogs respond favorably to food, and it starts with how it smells.
-If you’re trying to get a dog to like you, bring along the stinkiest treats you can get your hands on to show them that you’re a source of the good stuff.
+If you’re trying to get a dog to like you, bring along the stinkiest treats you can get your hands on to show them you’re the source of the good stuff.

 For a dog who’s already inclined to like you, food can sweeten the deal.
-And for a dog who needs convincing to interact, a tasty treat may be a serious motivator, forming a positive association between the food and the nice person who provided it.
+And for a dog who needs convincing to interact, a tasty treat may be a serious motivator, forming a positive association between food and the nice person who provided it.

 If the object of your affection isn’t food-driven, don’t despair: playtime can be just as rewarding.
 According to Dr. Tedeschi, play is a critical part of the dog-human relationship.
 When you play with your pup, you release oxytocin, aka the love hormone.
 And your dog learns that you’re the source of all things fun!

 Physical affection is another important way to pay attention to a dog.
 Pets, grooming sessions, massage, and good old fashioned cuddle sessions help dogs relax and feel close to people.
 If you’re getting to know a new dog, give them time to warm up to you before diving into the serious petting.
 Gentle ear scratches or even just sitting close by can be the first steps toward getting a dog to like you.
-Who knows, they may eventually climb in your lap!
+Who knows, they may even climb into your lap!

 For dogs who aren’t so physically affectionate, a nice, long walk together is a great way to give them attention.
 A rousing game of fetch or working on a new trick can also help you win a dog’s adoration.

-As Dr. Tedeschi notes, “dogs are sentient beings, meaning they have the capacity to feel, perceive, or experience subjectively.”
+As Dr. Tedeschi notes, “Dogs are sentient beings, meaning they have the capacity to feel, perceive, or experience subjectively.”
 They’re individuals with complex emotions and cognitions, and they don’t all like the same things.
 In other words, sometimes you may come across a dog who doesn’t like you.